pc-2198x/Yuzu_Scripts_Steam_Deck/README.md

 ## Instructions:

 1. Download the scripts and/or clone this GitHub Repository to your Steam Deck.
-2. Run either script will create a folder called `image` within the working directory, and will create either `Linux-Yuzu-EA.AppImage` or `Linux-Yuzu-EA.AppImage` within that directroy depending on which script you executed.
+2. Running either script will create a folder called `image` within the working directory, and will create either `Linux-Yuzu-EA.AppImage` or `Linux-Yuzu-EA.AppImage` within that directroy depending on which script you executed.
 3. A Symlink `Linux-Yuzu.AppImage` will also be created in working directory, which will link to the last AppImage downloaded.

 ### Why do both AppImages ***AND*** a Symlink?